 The poems of Pepa Torres draw life.
 Simple things, full of her joy, become essential for everyone.

 Eva Lucía Bayarri’s illustrations want to spread her love for trees.

 About the author

 Pepa Torres Costa is an expert in reading animation for children and young people and has developed transversal content for various publishers, public libraries and universities.
-He has carried out Reading Animation Workshops, produced content and activities for the cycle Creciendo con la Música Growing with Music at the Palau de la Música in Valencia and collaborated from 1996 to 2009 in the formation of the Ludotecario from the Department of Creativity of the Faculty of Psychology, Pedagogy and Educational Sciences of the University of Valencia.
+He has carried out Reading Animation Workshops, produced content and activities for the cycle Growing up with the music of the Palau de la Música in Valencia and collaborated from 1996 to 2009 in the formation of the toy library from the Department of Creativity of the Faculty of Psychology, Pedagogy and Educational Sciences of the University of Valencia.

 She has published in:

 - Antología Polimnia 2003-2013 (10 years of Poetry at the Polytechnic University of Valencia)